Paddlepop25/trent-project-2-dengue/README.md

 These are the user stories that I intended to achieve while building this website:

 1. To build a modern looking website that is easy for the user to navigate around
 2. To provide accurate, important and basic information on dengue.
-This includes on what it is, what symptoms does one have from dengue fever, how to prevent mosquito breeding
+This includes on what it is, what symptoms does one have from dengue fever and how to prevent mosquito breeding
 3. To show users where the dengue clusters in Singapore are with added information in each infobox
 4. To provide users information on nearby amenities for those who need medical supplies or relevant useful services
 5. To direct users to other websites for further reading.
 This includes a doctor's interview, the Ministry of Health's official website and others
-6. To showcase my current skills utilizing HTML5, CSS3, Bootstrap, Javascript and other tools to make a website inspired by an unfortunate incident 2 Christmas ago
+6. To showcase my current skills utilizing HTML5, CSS3, Bootstrap, Javascript, Google Places API and other tools to make a website inspired by an unfortunate incident 2 Christmas ago

 ## Features

+- The links in the navigation bar changes to the theme maroon color (rgb(171, 0, 0)) when hovered over to indicate that it is a link that the user could click on.
+This brings them to different sections of the website
+- I introduced a smooth scrolling effect so the transition to another section of the website is not abrupt
+- When hovering over any links, the cursor changes from a pointer to a hand to indicate that it is not a static word.
+An action could be made on the link to give the user more information on another page
+- I grouped basic but the important information about dengue in different boxes.
+For further reading, links in the theme maroon color is provided so the user can click on them easily
+- In the dengue cluster section, buttons reflecting the different zones in Singapore are provided.
+When the user clicks on one of them, the google map is updated with boxes or polygrams to reflect the dengue cluster in that area.
+This is useful to select an area where the user resides
+- The boxes and polygons shown on the google map are clickable and they show extra detailed information in the form of an infobox
+- In the amenities section, suggested places and services are highlighted in the maroon theme color to suggest they are clickable links.
+Once an option is selected, the google map is updated with 20 results.
+This is reflected with drop down pins with alphabets on them.
+They are clickable to show an infobox of each location, address and rating
+- A list is also shown below the amenityt box and the "#" alphabetical index on the list matches the alphabets on the google pins
+- The footer section has a short, fun surprise for the user when he/she hovers over it.
+The mosquito icon shakes and it looks like the female Andes mosquito with the white and black striped legs.
+It is a link that will bring the user to the Ministry Of Health website for more information on dengue

 Future features

+- When a relevant API by the NEA (National Environment Agency) is available, I would like the number of dengue cases on this website to be updated daily
+- I would like to include testimonies in the form of a video by two or three former dengue patients
+- In future development I would like to use a google geolocation API that can locate where the user is and give the places near their location

 ## Technologies Used